netcrop/lwrap/README.md

 * Function calls

   One 255 elements array been created as a "filter" for each
 input byte.
-Each  element is a function pointer, which
+Each element is a function pointer, which execute
-execute a function call based on that input byte.
+a function call based on that input byte.
 By doing this
 we avoide as many as possible if-else cluster.

+  The same filter applys for the last byte before each line
+break.
+This time the array element will use another pointer
+to execute a function all.

 <img src="misc/functions.png" height="282" width="282">